Planning to visit Ireland?

 1.Look up the Cliffs of Moher – sea kayaking – Co.
 Clare

-When you visit Ireland you can’t miss the world famous Cliffs of Moher in Co.
+When you visit Ireland, you can’t miss the world famous Cliffs of Moher in Co.
 Clare attracts millions of visitors each year, but not everyone gets to look at them from the water.
 This trip is one of the best ways to experience those giants, and if you are lucky, you can experience it too.

-As we mentioned above Ireland is an amazing place and we highly recommend you come visit if you haven’t already.
+As we mentioned above Ireland is an amazing place, and we highly recommend you come to visit if you haven’t already.
 We still haven’t visited every place on this Irish bucket list, remember you can get this entire list sent straight to your inbox, just click here and enter your details.

-Have you visited Ireland before ?
+Have you visited Ireland before?
 How many of this Irish bucket list have you seen?